 Six ways to prepare for a healthy pregnancy

 - You should be taking a prenatal vitamin ASAP if you aren’t already!
 This is so important for the growth of your baby and for your own health.
-We offer our Natalist Prenatal for her subscription so you can ensure you’re getting the best nutrition possible each and every month.
+We offer our Natalist Prenatal Daily Packets subscription so you can ensure you’re getting the best nutrition possible each and every month.

 - Organic ginger candy can be helpful for settling morning sickness and digestive issues.